-Many investment professionals choose to prey on elderly victims because, especially in a poor economy.
+Many investment professionals choose to prey on elderly victims, especially in a poor economy.
 That’s where the money is: in retirement accounts and life-long savings.
 Due to deteriorating health, cognitive impairment, isolation and other challenges of aging, elderly investors are often vulnerable to elder abuse, even from financial advisors they have relationships with.

 Parents often find it taboo to discuss financial issues, so take the initiative to speak to your parents about their finances and investments and share your concerns about the potential for misconduct.
 Ask questions about how and where they are investing their money.